Best Travel Credit Cards in Canada for 2026

 What is the best travel credit card to get right now?

 The American Express Cobalt Card is currently the best travel credit card in Canada.
-Not only does it offer the highest rate of return, but it also includes a comprehensive insurance package, hotel credits, and Amex benefits.
+It has an incredibly high earn rate, includes a comprehensive insurance package, and offers hotel credits.
+It also earns American Express Membership Rewards, which offer multiple high-value redemption options.

 Which Canadian credit card has the best rewards?